chenjiandongx/bpfpinger/README.md

 **The gopacket library makes it possible to build an asynchronous ICMP PING communication model.** yap utilizes a PacketConn to send data and then receives packets with a technology similar to ***tcpdump***.
 At the same time, BPF allows user-processes to reduce the number of packets processed, which will reduce the overhead of switching between kernel-sapce and user-space.

-I have also wrote a general-purpose ping project before, [pinger](https://github.com/chenjiandongx/pinger), but it is based on the synchronous communication model, that is, the next packet will be sent only after the previous packet is received.
-In this scenario, the process is waitting packets most of time.
+I have also written a general-purpose ping project before, [pinger](https://github.com/chenjiandongx/pinger), but it is based on the synchronous communication model, that is, the next packet will be sent only after the previous packet is received.
+In this scenario, the process is waiting for packets most of the time.

 What yap does is deriving two goroutines, one for sending data by PacketConn *(Sender)*, another for receiving data by gopacket *(Receiver)* as the work between them is independent of each other.
-Sender needn't wait for a RTT before it sends next packet.
+The sender needn't wait for an RTT before it sends the next packet.

 ### pinger vs yap